HongGuo001/HongGuo.github.io/_pages/about.md

 [Goggle scholar](https://scholar.google.com/citations?user=g2iYtN8AAAAJ&hl=en)

 # Recent News
-* Septeber 2020, one paper is accepted by Tribology Letters.
+* October 2020, one paper is published in Tribology Letters.
-* October 2020, one paper is accepted by Journal of Molecular Liquids.
+* October 2020, one paper is published in Journal of Molecular Liquids.
 * Congratulations!
 My two students will give presentations at the 2020 STLE Tribology Frontiers Virtual Conference on Nov.9-13.

 # Academic Services